mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 ## Monitoring Task Execution

 You can view the execution status of the running task via the TDM GUI.
-The TDM GUi displays the list of the LUs and post execution processes related to the task and their execution status.
+The TDM GUI displays the list of the LUs and post execution processes related to the task and their execution status.

 **Example:**